Cray-HPE/docs-csm/operations/update_bgp_neighbors.md

 This page will detail how to manually configure and verify BGP neighbors on the management switches.

 You will not have BGP peers until CSM ```install.sh``` has run.
 This is where MetalLB is deployed.

 - How do I check the status of the BGP neighbors?
   - Log into the spine switches and run `show bgp ipv4 unicast summary` for Aruba/HPE switches and `show ip bgp summary` for Mellanox.
 - Are my Neighbors stuck in IDLE?
-  -  Running `clear ip bgp all` on the mellanox and `clear bgp *` on the Arubas will restart the BGP process, this process may need to be done when a system is reinstalled.
+  -  Running `clear ip bgp all` on the Mellanox and `clear bgp *` on the Arubas will restart the BGP process, this process may need to be done when a system is reinstalled.
 If only some neighbors are showing `ESTABLISHED` you may need to run the command multiple times for all the BGP peers to come up.
   - If you cannot get the neighbors out of IDLE, make sure that passive neighbors are configured.
 This is in the automated scripts and shown in the example below.
 Passive neighbors should only be configured on NCN neighbors not the switch to switch neighbors (Aruba Only)
 - The BGP neighbors will be the worker NCN IPs on the NMN (node management network) (VLAN002).
 If your system is using HPE/Aruba, one of the neighbors will be the other spine switch.
 - On the Aruba/HPE switches properly configured BGP will look like the following.

 ## Generate MetalLB configmap
 - Depending on the network architecture of your system you may need to peer with switches other than the spines.
 CSI has a BGP peers argument that accepts 'aggregation' as an option, if no option is defined it will default to the spines as being the MetalLB peers.

 CSI cli arguments with ```--bgp-peers aggregation```
 ```